markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 It's time to switch gears now that we have our development environment set up.
 Let's go to our repo in GitHub and create some documentation for the new version of the Run Buddy project by creating a `README.md` file after a quick checkpoint.
 > **Checkpoint**<br />
-production vs development environment questions ( which can I test on etc)<br />
+Where can I test the code production or development environment?<br />
 How do I make a feature branch?<br />
 What is the purpose of the `develop` branch?<br />
 What is the Git command to view another version of the codebase?